Fiebre de Luna

 Fiebre de Luna (Moon Fever) is the twentieth studio album by Puerto Rican singer Yolandita Monge.
 It was released in 1994 and includes the radio hits "A Pesar Del Tiempo", "Como Puedes", and "Dime Cuando".

 The album marked a change of image for the singer and a mature sound that included a bachata track, "Me Sorprendió La Luna".
 It marked the return to the heavy melodramatic lyrics of past albums but with modern arrangements, leaving behind the early 1990s style of production from Pablo Manavello and Ricardo Montaner.
+Monge once again worked with producer Rudy Perez, of Vivencias, along with songwriters Las Diego and Miami producer Steve Roitstein.
 This was the second time that Monge recorded songs from Las Diego, after the track "Contigo" from Laberinto de Amor in 1987.
 The album's cover picture by late photographer and stylist Raúl Torres was the last one done for the singer.

 The release earned Gold status in Puerto Rico.